-Instead, this has to be a happy, trouble-free and peaceful place where he feels completely at ease.
-To do it right you will want to start when he is still a puppy.
-Ideally, you will introduce him to the house in this way, so that he knows from the very start that this is his personal space.
+Instead, this has to be a happy, trouble-free and peaceful place where he feels entirely at ease for short periods.
+To do it right, you will want to start when he is still a puppy.
+Ideally, you will introduce him to the house in this way, so that he knows from the very start that the dog crate is his personal space.

-This can also be the place where he eats as well as sleeps.
+This can also be the place where he eats as well as sleep.
 He should really begin to see it as his own little home where he is free from stresses and strains, so he can retreat here whenever he feels like it.
 Indeed, it could be looked upon as a kennel, should you wish.
 Make sure the crate is comfortable with his water bowl and some familiar items, and you will find your poodle cross appreciates this home-from-home.

 The Benefits of Crate Training a Cockapoo Puppy

-Those who are in favour of crate training puppies give an impressively long list of reasons for choosing this approach.
+Those who favour cockapoo crate training puppies give an impressively long list of reasons for choosing this approach.

-As well as giving him a place to feel safe and protected, this is also a method of avoiding him messing up the house while he is still being house trained.
-Dogs tend not to use their sleeping area as a bathroom, so while he is in the crate he is likely to wait until you take him outside before doing their business.
+As well as giving him a place to feel safe and protected, this is also a method of avoiding him messing up the house while he is still being house-trained.
+Dogs tend not to use their sleeping area as a bathroom, so while he is in the crate he is likely to wait until you take them outside before doing their business.
 The dog’s crate is, after all, his personal space, as we have already mentioned, and the more familiar he becomes with it, the more likely he is to go there when he wants some peace and quiet!

 Another benefit is that this can give you a place to keep the dog out of harm’s way when you go out.
 Some pooches will fight with the cat, chew furniture or cause other problems when left home alone.
-Using a crate means that he can’t do any of this, so you have less to worry about when you leave your cockapoo alone for a while.
+Crating means he can’t do any of this, so you have less to worry about when you leave your cockapoo alone for a while.

 While the dangers of a crate that is too small are obvious, getting one that is too big can also lead to problems.
 For a start, he might not be able to feel the same sense of security that comes with a snug box that is just the right size for him, so it is important to pick the correct cockapoo crate size.

 One way to get started on this is to put one or two of his favourite toys inside it.
 Next, you will want to put in a towel or blanket that already has his scent on it.

-Once he starts to show some interest in the crate you can encourage him further by putting some treats in it.
+Once he shows interest in the crate, you can encourage him further by putting some treats in it.
 You certainly don’t want to try and force him in here too quickly or by physically shoving him in, as this could put him off the idea for good.

-The best time to get your dog to go in is when he is tired and looking for somewhere comfortable to sleep.
-If he is going to be in here for a while then be sure that he has access to water all the time.
+The best time to get your dog in is when he is tired and looking for somewhere comfortable to sleep.
+If he is going to be in here for a while, then be sure he has access to water all the time.